Dress Code

 Modesty Requirements:

-Modesty is expected at all times at any school event or function, including any co/extra-curricular activities, as follows:
+Modesty is expected at all times at any school event or function, including retreats, co/extra-curricular activities, and dress theme days, as follows:

 • All clothing must be properly sized, modest, and unrevealing in cut, fit, and texture.